 We start with the professionally trained and educated operator who graduated from the world-renowned Brooks Institute of Photography, in Santa Barbara, CA (graduated February, 1996.)

 Your slides are professionally digitized at the very highest resolution (of 61.0 megapixels = 9,504 × 6,336 pixel files,) employing specialist equipment and tender care.

 Please have a look at the equipment and tools we use.
-And, know that each and every slide is handled with a great deal of care -- nothing we do is automated.
-We take no shortcuts and that becomes obvious with the results we achieve!
-To view our slide samples, click here (- coming soon.)
+We do not use automation.
+We take no shortcuts, which is obvious from the results we achieve.
+To view our slide samples, click here. (- coming soon.)

-This Sony α7R IV 35mm full-frame camera, with 61.0 MP, outperforms what 35 mm film can even hold in its resolution -- by 170%.
-Thus, it creates highly-detailed images.
+This Sony α7R IV 35mm full-frame camera, with 61.0 megapixels, exceeds the resolution of 35 mm film by 170%.
+That is outstanding performance that creates highly-detailed images.

-We manually set the exposure setting on each slide!
+We manually set the exposure on each slide.

 For each image, expect approximate file size to be: